profile-pic

 Settlin Partner App

-Developed Settlin partner app, improving team workflows and reducing operational time by 20%, leading to a 15% increase in company profits.
+Developed the Settlin partner app, which connects Settlin and their partners with real-time data, reducing operational time by 20% and contributing to a 15% increase in company profits.

 ABC Genius